Prices from £35.00

 - liver disease and your liver function tests have not returned to normal

-If any of these conditions develop whilst taking tibolone, you should stop taking it and speak to your doctor straight away.
+If any of these conditions develop while taking tibolone, you should stop taking it and speak to your doctor straight away.

 - fibroids in the womb